akitotheanimator/God-Hand-Tools/README.md

 you will have to remember that **UInt32** value *soon*.

 And then, the next bytes are all the adresses of all files in the DAT.
 How to know at which point it should be readen?
-Using a simple math calculation. we've readen the first 4 bytes of the file, so that means the staring point(offset) of the file should be at offset **4**.
+Using a simple math calculation. we've readen the first 4 bytes of the file, so that means the staring point(adress/offset) of the file should be at offset **4**.
 ![types](https://github.com/akitotheanimator/God-Hand-Tools/assets/174764120/26c6a62d-2df1-4bf9-aaff-5632834ef446)

 remember that number i told to remember? we're going to use it to determinate the adress that the adresses stop.